-Grassroots Gardens: Groups may bring up to ten to twenty people to volunteer.
+Grassroots Gardens: Groups of ten to twenty people are welcome to volunteer.
 Grassroots Gardens works with a variety of community and neighborhood groups, schools, block clubs, and other non-profit organizations.

-Catholic Charities: Groups may bring up to five to ten people, base in Buffalo, the year-long program offers young adults the chance to serve low-income populations in a variety of entry-level placements.
+Catholic Charities: Groups of five to ten people are welcome to contribute their time to a year-long program that offers young adults the chance to serve low-income populations in a variety of entry-level placements.
 Volunteers receive housing, health insurance, transportation, and a small stipend.

 United Way of Buffalo & Erie County: United Way connects people and businesses to volunteering that helps strengthen our community, improve health and human services, and decrease operating costs for area nonprofits.

-International Institute of Buffalo: Groups may bring up to twenty to thirty people to volunteer, teach english, help newly arrived refugees, organize donation drives, host and dine with international visitors, help out in our office, contribute professional expertise and participate in a day of service.
+International Institute of Buffalo: Groups of twenty to thirty people can volunteer, by teaching English, supporting newly arrived refugees, organizing donation drives, hosting and dining with international visitors, helping with office work, and/or participating in a day of service.

 Back to Top